dladd/pyFormex/sphinx/tutorial.rst

    F = F.replic(5,m,2); drawit(F,'iso')

-The next step is to rotate this cilinder -10 degrees around the 0-axis.
+The next step is to rotate this cylinder -10 degrees around the 0-axis.
 This will determine the pitch angle of the spiral.  ::

    F = F.rotate(-10,0); drawit(F,'iso')